 The news you are about to read would fold a newspaper, it would shrivel the ratings of any TV news show.
 Why?
 Because it is good news, incredibly good news in fact.
 Ordinarily, many of us feel defeated by the ceaseless drone of bad news: news of violence, hunger and environmental disaster.
 Nuclear proliferation still looms.
 Bombs – and often the people strapped to them – continue to blow in the Middle East, Africa and Asia.
 Forests and reefs continue to be wiped out.
 Glaciers and polar icecaps melt, while initiatives to curb greenhouse emissions freeze over.
 Not surprisingly, it is commonplace to wonder if it is pointless, romantic or youthfully idealistic to strive for dreams of peace, justice and a green economy.
 Is being realistic ultimately just about being fatalistic?

 At the risk of sounding like Cat Stevens at hippy hyper-drive, I want to share with you some astonishing evidence of advancements towards a more harmonious global society.
 Though it’s hard to believe, there is growing evidence that human civilization is entering a new paradigm, and leaving the old behind.
 A remarkable stream of social transformation has been unfolding beyond anything that our history could have hinted at.
 Everywhere there are green shoots of social evolution, of the kind that yesterday would have been summarily dismissed as hippy idealism – and this greening is spreading fast.
-I hope this gives you a sunny, heartening and enlivening start to 2012 – so: Happy New Year!

 THE SHRINKING OF WAR